druv01/yolov8or5/README.md

 ![Performance](images/design.png)

-### The perfroamce obtained for the models is displayed in the below graph.
+### The performance obtained for the models is displayed in the below graph.

 ![Performance](images/perf.png)